Blue Water Baltimore: Weekly Nursery Workdays

 Stormwater runoff carries trash and debris from the County and City and deposits it in the Harbor.
-The Solar Powered Water Wheel Trash Interceptor included a floating dumpster and a trash-loading conveyor system powered by water current and solar power.
-A floating trash boom funneled trash to the front of the conveyor for pickup.
+The Solar Powered Water Wheel Trash Interceptor includes a floating dumpster and a trash-loading conveyor system powered by water current and solar power.
+A floating trash boom funnels trash to the front of the conveyor for pickup.

-Waterfront Partnership believes that the Water Wheel can once again be an important part of reducing trash in the Harbor.
-We are working with the City and Clearwater to ensure an adequately sized Water Wheel is constructed and placed in the Jones Falls and an appropriate intercept is also placed at the Harris Creek outfall.
-These two outfalls empty the largest amounts of debris in the Harbor and until public education and other measures eliminate the need for such capture devices, it is critical that we intercept the debris to keep it from flowing into the larger Harbor basin.
+The Jones Falls and Harris Creek outfalls empty the largest amounts of debris in the Harbor and until public education and other measures eliminate the need for such capture devices, it is critical that we intercept the debris to keep it from flowing into the larger Harbor basin and Chesapeake Bay.